A drive through the Val d’Orcia should be high on your list of things to do when visiting Tuscany.

 If you have done this drive, I’d love to know if you have additional suggestions to make this itinerary even more amazing.
 And if you haven’t done the drive yet, make sure you add it to your list for your next visit to Tuscany!

-From Siena, you can do this highly rated small group tour that will take you to Pienza and Montepulciano, and from Florence, you can check out this highly rated food tour of Pienza, Montepulciano, and Montalcino!
+From Siena, you can do this highly rated small group tour that will take you to Pienza and Montepulciano, and from Florence, you can check out this well-reviewed food tour of Pienza, Montepulciano, and Montalcino!

 Looking for other scenic drives in Italy?
 Check out my post on driving Italy’s spectacular Amalfi Coast.
 For other great things to do in Tuscany, read my suggestions for how to spend one perfect day in Siena, or the top ten things to do in Florence on your first visit.